-- Wipe all dirt, grease, etc. from the Starter Drive and sealed bearings.
-Do not wash these parts in kerosene or other solvent, as this will dilute and contaminate any sealed-in lifetime lubricant. - Wash all parts except the Starter Drive or any sealed bearing in clean kerosene or other solvent.
+1. Wipe all dirt, grease, etc. from the Starter Drive and sealed bearings.
+Do not wash these parts in kerosene or other solvent, as

+- bearings.
+Do not wash these parts in kerosene or other solvent, as this will dilute and contaminate any sealed-in lifetime lubricant.

+Wash all parts except the Start Drive or any sealed bearing in clean - wash all parts except the Start Drive or any sealed bearing in cle kerosene or other solvent.
 Dry the parts with compressed air.